 The museum would like to thank our visitors, friends and volunteers, past, present and future for their continuing support.
 Our best wishes and hope to see you again in the future.

-The Ebbw Vale Works Archival Trust became by a Deed of Trust signed by representatives of Corus and the First Trustees on 11th November 2004.
-Collection of artefacts started some years before the final closure of the works was announced in 2002 by Barrie Caswell, John Gaydon and Mel Warrender with the permission of the then Works Manager Mr Andy Dunbar.
+The Ebbw Vale Works Archival Trust was created by a Deed of Trust signed by representatives of Corus and the First Trustees on 11th November 2004.
+However, the collection was started by Barrie Caswell, John Gaydon and Mel Warrender, with the permission of the then Works Manager Mr Andy Dunbar, some years before the final closure of the works was announced in 2002 .

 The Trust Deed's main objective is to support the education of the public by the establishment of a museum to preserve and put on public display the Ebbw Vale Works Archival Trusts Collection.

-The collection contains a large number of legal and estate documents dating back to the 17th century, including the original agreements on farmland purchases for building the first furnaces and documents relating to the acquisition of ironworks and collieries during the periods of industrial expansion.
-The collection also has information relating to the mineral rights, water reserves, maps, plans, balance sheets, minutes of shareholder's Annual General Meetings and records on the development of processes, products and the changing personnel of the works.
+The archive contains a large number of legal and estate documents dating back to the 17th century, including the original agreements on farmland purchases for building the first furnaces and documents relating to the acquisition of ironworks and collieries during the periods of industrial expansion.
+The collection also has information relating to the mineral rights, water reserves, maps, plans, balance sheets, minutes of shareholder's Annual General Meetings and records on the development of processes and products, staffing and the changing skills of the personnel of the works.

 Photographs & Films

-An extensive photographic portfolio dating from the turn of the 20th century has been preserved which includes a record of the changing area, industrial sites, equipment, staff, recording its changes and its demolition.
+An extensive photographic portfolio dating from the turn of the 20th century has been preserved which records fascinating changes to the area and the industrial landscape, the development of equipment and processes throughout the years, and looks at the lives of the people who lived and worked in the industry.
+Also, images record the works' industrial development, its growth and its demolition.
 We also have a library of archival film which has been largely digitised and includes operations from 1918 up to the closure in 2002.

 The collection holds a complete set of company magazines, periodicals, books, catalogues, and extensive newspaper cuttings.
 We also have an eclectic mix of furniture, paintings and industrial artefacts.
-Also on display are pieces of engineering instrumentation, tools and industrial memorabilia.
-In the collection we have samples of hot rolled materials, tinplate and galvanised steel and examples of the end products of customers and commemorative pieces from the early 1920s onwards.
+On display are pieces of engineering instrumentation, equipment, tools and industrial memorabilia.
+In the collection we have examples of hot rolled materials, tinplate and galvanised steel with many samples of the end products for consumers and commemorative pieces from the early 1920s onwards.

-The museum is based in 4 rooms at the General Offices: G5, G6, G7 and G3.
-Each contains different aspects of the archive and our volunteers will help you locate material referenced in our extensive database.
+The museum is based in rooms G3 G5, G6 and G7 at the General Offices.
+Each room contains different aspects of the archive and our volunteers will help you locate material referenced in our extensive database.